myatktun/myatktun.github.io/_sources/Linux.rst

         - but char devices that look like data areas, such as frame grabbers, use ``mmap()`` or ``lseek()``
     * **Block Device**
-        - can host a filesystem, and accessed by filesystem nodes in ``/dev``
+        - can host a file system, and accessed by file system nodes in ``/dev``
         - Linux allows read and write to a block device like a char device, by permitting the transfer of any number of bytes at a time
         - block and char devices differ only how data is managed internally, and block drivers